-David Chrisinger is a published author, speaker, award-winning teacher, and communication specialist who focuses on public policy and issues related to transitioning military veterans.
-David believes everyone has a story that needs to be told, … Read More... about About the Author
+David Chrisinger is an author, speaker, and award-winning teacher who believes everyone has a story that needs to be told. … Read More... about About the Author

 As a Purple Heart veteran, I had the opportunity to work personally with David.
 It was extremely therapeutic to write my stories from Iraq.
 I can personally attest that his knowledge and background of the military is superb.
 When I brought David my writings he was extremely instrumental in transforming my stories into a piece that both civilians could learn from and also a piece that veterans could relate to.

 That David is a civilian and not a veteran is critical to the success of the program.
 When learning to navigate the waters of civilian life again, it only makes sense to have a civilian at the helm, and David is the perfect kind of civilian for the job: committed, knowledgeable, humble, encouraging, bold, eager to listen, and sincere.